 Consider the Reasons Behind Your Lifestyle

-Think about the lifestyle you want to live, and consider whether or not your current job, and your current spending habits are helping you achieve what you want.
-Instead of letting your lifestyle run you, think about how you can take control of your lifestyle and do what you want to do.
+Think about the lifestyle you want to live, and consider whether or not your current job and spending habits are helping you achieve that.
+Instead of letting your lifestyle run you, think about how you can take control and do what you want to do.